ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-To highlight the advantage of ARRTOC, we compare 7 distinct controller designs with varying degrees of robustness to disturbances.
-Specifically, we tune the three underlying PI controllers to give 7 different controller settings while the system is subjected to disturbances in the feed flow rate and composition around an arbitrarily chosen set-point of $(x_B = 0.7, h = 5\text{m}, P = 0.1\text{MPa})$.
-This set-point is chosen to avoid biasing the results by tuning around any of the optimal set-points, ensuring impartiality.
-In the controller design simulations, we assume these disturbance characteristics: the feed composition follows a normal distribution i.e. $x_F \sim N(0.2, 0.08)$, with high frequency, shown in Figure \ref{fig:composition_disturbance}.
-The feed flowrate disturbance is a less frequent step disturbance, with the step values also sampled from a normal distribution with a mean of $100 \frac{\text{mol}}{\text{s}}$ and a significant standard deviation of $80 \frac{\text{mol}}{\text{s}}$ i.e. $F \sim N(100, 80)$.
+To demonstrate the advantages of ARRTOC, we evaluate seven different controller designs with varying degrees of robustness to disturbances.
+We achieve this by tuning the underlying PI controllers to produce seven different controller settings each with different robustness characteristics.
+These controllers are tuned while the system experiences disturbances in both the feed flow rate and composition.
+We tune the controllers around an arbitrarily chosen set-point of $(x_B = 0.7, h = 5\text{m}, P = 0.1\text{MPa})$.
+This set-point is chosen to avoid biasing the results by tuning around any of the optimal set-points.
+In our controller tuning simulations, we assume the following disturbance characteristics: the feed composition follows a normal distribution i.e. $x_F \sim N(0.2, 0.08)$, with high frequency, shown in Figure \ref{fig:composition_disturbance}.
+The feed flowrate disturbance is a less frequent step disturbance, with the step values also sampled from a normal distribution i.e. $F \sim N(100, 80)$.
 We assume 5 step changes over the length of the simulation.
 This disturbance signal is depicted in Figure \ref{fig:feed_disturbance}.